elm-fluent/elm-fluent/docs/tutorial.rst

 2. The ``notification-`` prefix.

-   This is used as an adhoc prefix to indicating the component/page this message belongs to.
+   This is used as an adhoc prefix to indicate the component/page this message belongs to.
 This is not strictly necessary with elm-fluent, but has several
    advantages: